 SOUK BAB EL LOUK

-Named after a market square near Tahrir Square in Cairo, Souk Bab El Louk play a selection of classic songs from across the Middle East, North Africa, Turkey and the Balkans.
-Using traditional instruments from these countries they also blend Western originating instruments, like electric bass guitar to give the songs an underpinning groove similar to Western music genres.
-Turkish singer Sevilay Turlington sings all Souk's Turkish compositions.
+Named after a market square near Tahrir Square in Cairo, Souk Bab El Louk played a selection of classic songs from across the Middle East, North Africa, Turkey and the Balkans.
+Using traditional instruments from these countries they also blended Western originating instruments, like electric bass guitar; to give the songs an underpinning groove similar to Western music genres.
+Turkish singer Sevilay Turlington sung all Souk's Turkish compositions.

 Band MembersOpen or Close